 There are many benefits to using a mortgage broker:

-- In most cases, we will not charge you a fee for our services.
+- For the vast majority of cases, we will not charge you a *fee for our services – *more complicated cases may incur a fee.

 - They have access to a wide range of major banks and lenders, and specialist lenders, which can be helpful if you do not quite fit into standard policies.